Brilord/Transparent-AI-Client/README.md

 - 💾 Local persistent storage using JSON
 - 🖱️ Click links to open them inside transparent app windows
 - ⌨️ Keyboard and mouse controls for precise window movement and resizing
-- 🗂️ Custom storage picker so you can point Plana at any `links.json` file, edit it manually, or keep it inside a synced folder.
+- 🗂️ Custom storage picker so you can point Transparent AI Client at any `links.json` file, edit it manually, or keep it inside a synced folder.
 - 🏷️ Tag links, filter by tag chips, and bulk-apply tags to keep large libraries organized.
 - 🧰 Manage every entry inline with edit, open-in-browser, copy, pin/unpin, and favorite toggles without leaving the catalog.